MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 07-08/Note 3 - Sorting Routines.md

 * Merge Sort
 * Quick Sort

 They will be described using **pseudocode**, which is a combination of code and plain English.
-There are usually several variations for each sorting algorithms -- this lesson only has one variation for each sorting algorithm.
+There are usually several variations for each sorting algorithm -- this lesson only has one variation for each sorting algorithm.

 **Gnome Sort**